In the Ages to Come Part 1

 But personally, when I came to realize that I was in error, I was faced with an important choice.
 I could either do as so many Christians continue to do, and allow myself to keep on believing in the deception, or else I could discover and embrace the Scriptural truth, and begin the very long, hard, laborious task of updating many of my articles, so that they reflect my current understanding regarding Bible prophecy.
 I obviously chose to do the latter, because I fear God, and I have a grave responsibility to teach His Word properly.
 If you are interested in a more detailed, and Scripture-based, explanation regarding how I came to realize that I had been wrong about so many of my views concerning Bible prophecy, then I again encourage you to read the aforementioned two articles.
 They may be an eye-opener for you as well.

 One of the results of finally having my eyes opened to the true meaning of certain Scriptures, is that I came to realize that, contrary to what so many Christians believe today, we are not at the chronological place in Bible prophecy where so many of my Christian brethren continue to think we are, and where I too thought we were as well, for so many years.
 In other words, if key portions of the Book of Daniel, the Book of Revelation, and Jesus' own prophecies regarding the future are indeed now past events from our perspective, then where does that leave us today?
-As I asked at the beginning of this series, where are we in regards to God's long-term plans and timeline?
+As I asked at the beginning of this series, where are we in regard to God's long-term plans and timeline?

 If I am correct with all of the assertions I have made in my recent new articles and series, and article updates, then I have to conclude that we are a lot further along than most people realize.
 I won't pretend to know exactly where, and I don't have an answer which will satisfy everyone's personal expectations either.
 However, while conducting research for my series "Jesus Christ's Return: Have We Been Deceived?", I did come across a verse which offers an answer which I find quite pleasant, comforting, and nice.
 Quite simply, I just really like the way in which the Apostle Paul states it.
 To understand what Paul wrote -- I will be sharing it with you in a moment -- I need to share with you a few other things first.